 Two streams of water are therefore produced.
 Pure clean water, also known as “permeate”, gets across the membrane sheets and enters the inside core tube.
 This is the water that you are to use.
 Water that doesn’t permeate is concentrated with contaminants and salts and is usually called “concentrate water” Needless to say, this water leaves the system through the drain and not the clean inlet pipe leading to your faucet.

 The Stages Of a Usual Reverse Osmosis System

 For the sake of covering as many aspects as possible, we will describe what happens when a relatively thorough domestic RO system is used.
-Keep in mind that some components and part of the stages are optional and will not be available with all the systems you can buy.
+Keep in mind that some components and parts of the stages are optional and will not be available with all the systems you can buy.
 Refer to our individual best reverse osmosis system consumer reports for more detail.
 Some of the core stages, however, include:

 - Filtration stage

 - Alkalization stage

 As soon as the water enters the system, a sediment filter (typically of 5 microns) retains suspended particles such as algae, dust, sand and many others.
 5 microns stand for a five-thousandth of a millimeter.
 Yep, this is quite thorough.

 In the next phase, there is an activated pre-carbon filter.
 It traps minerals and contaminants some of which are chlorine, PCBs, pesticides, and organic compounds.
 Now comes the carbon filter in the 3rd stage which further neutralizes chloramine in order to make it easier for the RO membrane in the next phase.
 It is quite obvious that you do not necessarily require all 3 filter cartridges and most cheap reverse osmosis systems will not have them.